Rana-Wahaj/Vector_space_model_using_cosine_similarity/README.md

 # 1. Introduction:
 The Simple Search Application is a Python-based tool that allows users to search for relevant documents based on a query input.
 The application preprocesses a collection of research papers, calculates the TF-IDF (Term Frequency-Inverse Document Frequency) scores for each document, and ranks the documents based on their similarity to the user's query.

+# Tools and Libraries
+The project utilizes the following tools and libraries:
+•	Python 3.x
+•	NLTK (Natural Language Toolkit) o	Installation: pip install nltk
+•	Tkinter (for GUI)
+o	Pre-installed with Python

 # 2. Features:
 - GUI Interface: The application provides a simple graphical user interface (GUI) using the Tkinter library, making it easy for users to interact with the search functionality.